Getting Started with Enterprise Policy Management

 • policy_output: The results (match or not, partial rule states).

-For more information on building common matching criteria in rego, please see the Enterprise Policy Management Rego Recipes guide.
+For more information on building common matching criteria in Rego, please see the Enterprise Policy Management Rego Recipes guide.

 Cloudsmith is the new standard in Package / Artifact Management and Software Distribution